LP Company: Everything You Need to Know

 All partnerships should have an agreement that defines how the business decides matters (not legally required).
 The agreement should outline, for example, how profits and losses are divided, how conflicts are resolved, the process for closing the business, and how the ownership structure can be changed.

 Differences of a Limited Partnership and a Limited Liability Company and Other Partnerships

 When considering whether to form a limited partnership or limited liability company, there are many contrasts you ought to think over.
 These include:

 Limited partnerships, structurally, have limited partners as well as general partners.

-Limited partners are able to contribute capital and, therefore, share in the LP’s profits and losses.
+Limited partners can contribute capital and, therefore, share in the LP’s profits and losses.
 They also are only liable to the degree of their investment.
 However, they are not able to take part in the business’s daily activities.

-LLCs are able to have as many members (owners) as desired.
+LLCs can have as many members (owners) as desired.
 The operating agreement defines the duties and rights of the LLC’s members.
-All members are permitted to manage the company, unless the operating agreement outlines different powers.
+All members are permitted to manage the company unless the operating agreement outlines different powers.

 However, the key contrast between LLCs and LPs are the actors’ personal liability.
 General partners manage the LP’s daily activities.
 They have limitless personal liability for the LP’s obligations.

 - The limited partners in an LP are not liable for the LP’s debts.
 However, they cannot be active in the business’s daily affairs.

 LLCs were made precisely to be flexible like a partnership but also to give personal liability protection similar to a corporation.
 An LLC can be managed by any of its members.
-In an LLC, those who are actively managing the business on a daily basis do not have personal liability for the business’s obligations.
+In an LLC, those who are actively managing the business days do not have personal liability for the business’s obligations.
 This is in contrast to the liability of general partners in an LP.

 - As an example of how this can be beneficial, were the LLC on the losing end of a lawsuit, then the members’ personal home, cars, bank accounts, etc., would likely not be able to be seized by creditors to repay the LLC’s debts.